 The speed of Adrenal Fatigue recovery varies greatly from person to person.
 Under expert guidance, the process normally takes a few weeks in mild cases to a few months in moderate cases.
-In severe cases, much longer time might be needed.
+In severe cases, it may take a year or more.

 Many people question whether a total and complete Adrenal Fatigue recovery is possible.
 The answer is yes in the vast majority of cases, but only if done right.
 Adrenal Fatigue Syndrome often takes a decade or more to develop.
 It is important to allow the body time to recover.
 A few months of recovery is considered a short time within this time horizon.
 Time is a great healer when the body is given the proper nutrients along with proper lifestyle and dietary protocols.
 Those who demand a quick Adrenal Fatigue recovery invariably become disappointed because the body is not a light switch that can be turned on and off at will.
 A systematic and logical approach works the best under professional guidance.

-The Adrenal Fatigue recovery curve is a graphical representation of how the body recovers on the vertical axis plotted against time on the horizontal axis.
+The adrenal fatigue recovery curve is a graphical representation of how the body recovers on the vertical axis plotted against time on the horizontal axis.
 A good recovery curve usually consists of multiple mini-cycles.
 Each cycle has three sequential periods, resembling an "S" curve, that each lasts between one and six months.

-Setbacks between the cycles are often less severe as the previous crashes.
-One archives a higher high and a higher low in terms of well-being with time.
+Setbacks between the cycles often become less severe than those experienced with previous crashes.
+One experiences a higher high and a higher low in terms of well-being with time.
 This is recovery at its best.
 The body is allowed to rest after each upward movement.
-It has time to build up reserve before ascending again.
+It has time to build up a reserve before ascending again.
 This reserve building time is critical.
 Proper nutrients administered here strengthen the adrenals and cushions the mini-crashes and setbacks so frequently experienced by all.
-Having enough reserve allows the body to continue its rebuilding process on a sustained basis while withstanding insults from daily life.
+Having enough in reserve allows the body to continue its rebuilding process on a sustained basis while withstanding insults from daily life.

-Most people have a mistaken belief that the hallmark of a successful Adrenal Fatigue recovery program has an early onset of increased energy and fatigue removal.
+Most people have a mistaken belief that the hallmark of a successful adrenal fatigue recovery program has an early onset of increased energy and fatigue removal.
 They expect this to be sustained on a linear basis uninterrupted in an upward trend line.
 This ideal situation only occurs in a minority of cases where the fatigue is very mild and under expert guidance.
 For most cases, due to internal derangement of the adrenals, the road to recovery is laden with potholes and crashes.

 Most self-guided programs achieve success in ascending the first cycle.
 Those who take stimulatory nutrients often experience an initial sense of well-being, followed by a prolonged plateau that is unable to ascend further.
 We call this "hitting the wall".
 Regardless of what nutrients are given, the body fails to gain more energy.
 Fatigue continues, as illustrated in the graph below in line A